pete02/Book_legion/tribune_logistica/tribune_logistica.md

     tested, ok

 - POST /audio?chunk=x
-    will return the the the audio between the current chunk and the desired chunk, as well as a flag whether or not we reached end of the page.
+    will return the the the audio between the current chunk and the desired chunk as a vec of chunk and location, as well as a flag whether or not we reached end of the page.
 Requires BookStatus struct tested, ok

 - POST /audiomap